Apang20/FanClub_Backend/README.md

 - Delete items from cart
 - View the updated cart total
 - Edit account information
-- User can checkout
-- User can logout when finished
+- User can checkout or logout when finished

 ## Suggested Review
 - Ruby version